 Technology used in these settings should be used in a manner that will enhance the learning environment for all.
 Students wishing to use any form of electronic device while in these settings must receive prior permission from the instructor/site.
-Any device that has the ability to photograph, send and receive messages, or record (visually or audibly) may not be used at any time during an exam.
+Any device that can photograph, send and receive messages, or record (visually or audibly) may not be used at any time during an exam.